top of page

 Partnering for Industry-wide Action

-Race to Zero logo
+Logo of the Race to Zero initiative

 We are proud to be the second esports signatory to the Sports for Climate Action Framework and the first esports organization to join the Race to Zero.
 Through work at home and abroad, we hope to greatly expand the number of esports organizations who are committed to climate action.